jschillinger2/marine_anchormate/README.md

 # Marine Anchormate Controller

 This project is an experimental solution designed to interface with Signal K servers for controlling anchor windlass systems through a FireBeetle controller, enhanced with a Python-based application for extended functionalities.
+The hardware code is <a href="https://github.com/jschillinger2/marine_anchormate_esp">here</a>

 ## Features